sun-wendy/sun-wendy.github.io/_pages/about.md

 I currently work on evaluating LLM's capability at writing formally verifiable code at <a href="https://tegmark.org/" target="_blank">Max Tegmark's group</a>.

-This summer, I'm also interning at Center for Human-Compatible AI (CHAI) and working on avoiding side effects in RL environments.
+This summer, I'm also interning at <a href="https://humancompatible.ai/" target="_blank">Center for Human-Compatible AI (CHAI)</a> and working on avoiding side effects in RL environments.